 The main thing to consider when buying the Disco 15 is this: how important is having that extra space for you?
 For some people, being more comfortable is priceless and carrying an extra pound is just an afterthought.

 For thru-hikers and ultralight fanatics, the name of the game is cut weight at all costs.
-If you want to have the best warmth to weight ratio, you’re going to have to splash out on something like the REI Magma 15 (1 lb 14 oz.) or the Feathered Friends Swift 20 YF (1 lb.
-15 oz.).
+If you want to have the best warmth to weight ratio, you’re going to have to splash out on something like the REI Magma 15 (1 lb 14 oz.).

 As you will quickly learn though, these ultralight sleeping bags require a much higher investment, so you’ll really need to be motivated to go ultralight.